What Is Art? The Definition of Art Analyzed

 Art can function as a critique of societal norms, political structures, and cultural practices.
 Artists often use their work as a form of protest, challenging established ideas and advocating for social change.
 Artworks can provoke thought, challenge perspectives, and inspire movements for social justice.

 Art allows marginalized or underrepresented groups to voice their experiences and perspectives.
-Through various art forms, individuals from these groups can share their stories, challenges, and aspirations.
+Through different art forms, individuals from these groups can share their stories, challenges, and aspirations.
 This empowers them to reclaim narratives, challenge stereotypes, and contribute to a more inclusive representation in the cultural landscape.

 Physical Function of Art